 A fourth-order method using four intermediate evaluations:

-The global error is $O(\Delta t^4)$ -- dramatically better accuracy for the same step count, at the cost of four function evaluations per step instead of one.
+The global error is $O(\Delta t^4)$ -- much better accuracy for the same step count, at the cost of four function evaluations per step instead of one.

 Trade-off